ElofssonLab/PconsC2/README.md

   - `n_plmdca_jobs` specifies the number of plmDCA instances run in parallel (default: min(2, n_cores)).
   - `n_psicov_jobs` specifies the number of PSICOV instances run in parallel (default: min(2, n_cores)).
   - `factor` determines the number of constraints used to fold the protein, which is: factor * length_of_the_input_sequence (default: 1.0).
+  - `rosetta` flag to run rosetta and produce a structural model based on predicted contacts.
   - `norelax` is a flag that supresses relaxation of the final models.
-This can be used to quickly extract structures in the end.
+This can be used to quickly extract structures in the end (only used if rosetta flag specified).
   - `nohoms` is a flag that ensures that homologous structures are excluded from fragment picking.
-This is only useful in test cases if the model quality needs to be evaluated with a known structure.
+This is only useful in test cases if the model quality needs to be evaluated with a known structure (only used if rosetta flag specified).
   - `--pconsc1` flag runs PconsC1 instead of PconsC2

 ---